General Dynamics Ajax: Development

 Deliveries to the British Army began in 2017; the last deliveries were scheduled for around 2026.

 In July 2015, the Ministry of Defence concluded their study into having final assembly of the Scout SV vehicles take place in the UK rather than General Dynamics' primary production facility in Spain.
 There was a business case for UK final assembly and testing.
-As part of a £390 million maintenance package running until 2024, General Dynamics moved production of the last 489 vehicles to Britain.
+As part of a £390 million maintenance package running until 2024, General Dynamics moved production of the last 489 vehicles to the UK.
 General Dynamics bought a former forklift factory in Pentrebach in South Wales to assemble the Scout SV.
 Thales UK won the sight system contract for the Scout family, safeguarding engineering and manufacturing jobs at their site in Scotland.

 In early August 2015, Rheinmetall of Germany was contracted to manufacture the Scout SV turrets.
 Meggitt was to manufacture the Scout SV ammunition handling system.

 On 15 September 2015, Scout was renamed Ajax.
 The name Ajax applies to the family as a whole, but also to the turreted variant specifically.
 The reconnaissance support variant was named Ares after the Greek god of war; the command-and-control variant was named after Athena; the equipment repair vehicle was named Apollo; the equipment recovery variant was named Atlas; and the engineering reconnaissance variant was named Argus.

 In April 2016, the main cannon and chain gun were fired successfully.
 In December 2016 manned firing tests of the three machine guns which can be fitted to the Ares vehicle were successfully carried out.